 New approaches to using single-molecule tracking have been critical to determining intracellular kinetics rates (English et al., PNAS 2011; Sanamrad et al. PNAS 2014; Balzarotti et al. Science 2017, Volkov et al., Nat.
 Chem.
 Biol.
 2018) and these studies have also involved important improvements in the analysis and software (Persson et al., Nat.
 Meth.
 2012; Lindén et al., Bioinformatics 2016).

 To bridge the current gap between advanced imaging and high-throughput genetic engineering, we have developed DuMPLING (Lawson et al., Mol.
 Syst.
 Biol.
-2017, Camsund et al. 2019).
+2017, Camsund et al. Nath.
+Meth.
+2019).
 This optical technology can be used to phenotype a large strain library and subsequently identify the genetic identity of the strains by in situ genotyping.
 Combined with visionary cloning strategies, this method promise to deliver new insights on previously inaccessible scientific problems.
 We also aim to further increase the resolution with which it is possible to investigate biological systems in living cells.
 The Poltrack system (Marklund et al. Nature 2020) is an extension of the MINFLUX microscopy (Balzarotti et al. Science 2016) that uses ultrafast hardware-based feedback laser scanning and nanosecond time tagging of individual photons to determine the absolute orientation of the fluorophore dipole moment in the sub-millisecond time regime.
 This technique closes an important gap in studying dynamic systems in the life sciences.